Elnaz-Ghorbani/Feasible_set_LP/README.md

 ## Constraints
 The constraints are defined by the matrix A and the vector b
 ## Visualization
-A 3D scatter plot is created using plotly to visualize the feasible region and the optimal solution:
+A 3D scatter plot is created using plotly to visualize the feasible region and the optimal solution
+## Results
+path/to/Result.png